OpenCilk/www.opencilk.org/src/doc/reference/glossary/shared-memory.md

 ---
 title: Shared memory
-defn: |-
+---

 In a multicore computer, *shared memory* can be directly accessed at any location by any of the processing cores.
----